 But that’s what happens when you put men with their tendency of having multiple sexual partners into anonymous cities filled with potential sexual partners and contraceptive technology.

-Albeit competition is not as high as among men for women, scarce resourceful men still lead women to rival with one another to catch the best men out there.
+Albeit competition is not as high as among men for women, scarce resourceful men still lead women to rival one another to catch the best men out there.

-In high MPI species both men and women want partners who are “above average”.
+In high MPI species, both men and women want partners who are “above average”.

 However, since for men a mixed strategy of high MPI and “impregnate and run” can make sense, they have a double standard.